Miserlou/django-aws-billing/README.md

 Django AWS Usage/Billing Package. **Work in Progress**.

-* Version: 0.0.0
+* Version: 0.1.0
-* Status: In Development
+* Status: Working
-* Don't: Use This Yet
+* Not testing in a production setting yet.
+Should be okay though.

 ## Set up